IBM/aspera-cli/docs/README.erb.md

 - Do not Activate JWT
 - Set **Redirect URI** to `https://127.0.0.1:8888`
 - Click on `Create` Button
-- Take note of Client Id (and Client Secret, but not used in current version)
+- Take note of the Client Id (and Client Secret, but not used in current version)

 The user will use the following options: